BrightspaceUI/core/components/inputs/docs/input-search.md

 ## Accessbility

-- While the component does not have a visible label, the use of a search icon helps make clear what its purpose is.
+- While the component does not have a visible label, the search icon clearly indicates its purpose.
-	- While not required to meet WCAG, this [pattern](https://www.w3.org/WAI/WCAG2/supplemental/patterns/o1p07-icons-used/) is a great way to help individual with cognitive accessibility needs.
+	- While not required to meet WCAG, this [pattern](https://www.w3.org/WAI/WCAG2/supplemental/patterns/o1p07-icons-used/) is a great way to help individuals with cognitive accessibility needs.
-	- This also allows the component to not have to worry about the contrast ratio of the placeholder text, as the contrast of the search icon meets that criteria.
+	- The contrast ratio of the placeholder text can be safely ignored since the search icon serves the same purpose, and meets that criteria.
 - It is important to note that `placeholder` is not a suitable replacement for using `label` or `description`, as once something is typed in, users will lose the context the placeholder provided.
 - Using a helper like [`announce`](https://github.com/BrightspaceUI/core/blob/main/helpers/announce.js) to inform screenreaders when search results have been returned helps vision-impaired users to inform them that they can start looking through the results.
 	- It can also be used to help confirm what exactly was searched, along with how many results were found.